-In the final step of the Sound Transit ROW cost estimating methodology, a contingency is added to the previous product to arrive at a total estimate.
-The contingency accounts for administrative costs, relocation, TCE's, changes in market conditions and other unknowns or potential changes.
+In the final step of the ST ROW cost estimating methodology, a contingency is added to the previous product to arrive at a total estimate.
+The contingency accounts for administrative costs, relocation, temporary construction easements (TCEs), changes in market conditions and other unknowns or potential changes.
 Although the contingency is added on a "per parcel" basis, the methodology acknowledges that it is intended to be understood as applying to the aggregate, rather than any individual parcel.
 The Phase 2 ROW BOE for the WSBLE project states the following: